prajwal-ns/prajwal.xyz/content/posts/How to Implement Process Logging and Error Handling in Snowflake Using Python Stored Procedures for Data Pipelines.md

 Process logs capture information like timestamps, error messages, source and target tables, and other performance metrics such as the duration, which indicates the time taken to complete a particular task.

 ## Usecases
-- troubleshooting
+- Troubleshooting
-- auditing
+- Auditing
-- monitoring performance
+- Monitoring performance

 ## Structure of the Stored Procedure(SP)